 Q. What if I can't host, but I know someone that would be interested in hosting?

 A. Please refer them to us, and if they are matched with a student, we will give you a referral bonus!
 Just fill out a referral form.

 Q. Can school faculty members host a student?

 A. Yes, Cambridge Network allows and encourages faculty members at our partner schools to host!
-It is a wonderful experience and our students see great value in living with a teacher at the same school they are attending.
-However, some schools or dioceses do not allow school faculty members to host.
-If no such restrictions exist, the faculty member would go through the same application process as any other host.
+It is a valuable experience, and our students see great value in living with a teacher at the same school they are attending.
+However, some schools or dioceses do not allow school faculty members to host, so please check with your school first.
+If no such restrictions exist, the faculty member will go through the same application process as any other host.

 Q. Will I be offered any compensation for hosting?

 A. Yes.
 Cambridge Network provides a monthly stipend to offset the costs associated with hosting a student.
 Stipend amounts range depending on the location and school the student attends.